 If you did not start the business that you and your spouse currently own it is likely that you purchased that business from another person.
 There were basic documents and information that you likely requested from the sellers of that business before you were willing to make an offer or counteroffer to purchase the business.
 You will need to prepare a list of that information and assemble those same documents in the context of your divorce.

-For starters, you should compile a detailed description of your business: when was it started, when did you purchase it (if you did purchase it), what your business does in the marketplace, who its competitors are, how many employees you have, who your business’ customers are and the names of the vendors that your business uses.
+To begin, create a comprehensive business profile.
+Include its inception date, acquisition date (if applicable), its role in the market, competitors, workforce size, customer base, and the names of suppliers.
 This will provide your attorneys, an appraiser, a mediator and potentially a judge with a pretty solid idea of all the inputs and outputs that are relevant to your business

 Next, you will need to produce a profit and loss sheet for each of the past three years.
-Balance sheets for most businesses are broken down into quarters since you probably pay taxes on a quarterly basis.
+Most businesses use quarterly balance sheets for tax purposes.
 Income and outgo is the name of the game for these balance sheets.
 If your business has shown an increasing propensity for making money then this is a “soft” factor that will likely drive the value of your business up.
 However, if your business shows a decreasing profit trend over the past three years this will have the opposite effect.

 As far as your employees are concerned I would advise a client to provide a list of all persons under payroll at your business as well as what each earns.
-Each employee and their function at your business needs to be discussed as well.
+You should also discuss each employee’s role and responsibilities within your business.
 It could be that your business either needs to let go of some employees in order to become more efficient.
 Of course, the opposite could be true as well.
 This analysis may actually help you and your spouse better position yourselves for however you want to operate your business after the divorce.

 Something that is of interest to business appraisers is how much you actually work inside the business.
 How many hours do you work inside the business in any given week?
 What direct role do you provide to the operation of the business?
-Are your personal expenses being paid through the business?
+Is your business covering your personal expenses?
 Are you paying yourself a salary or bonuses?
 Do you receive health insurance, a company car or other benefits through the business?

 Finally, you will need to show an appraiser how quickly customers of yours have paid your business for services rendered.
 Do you have an accounts receivable list two miles long?
 Or do your customers pay you within a couple of weeks of your having submitted an invoice?
 These things matter as far as cash-flow, reserve accounts and overall sustainability of your business is concerned.